 Now, how you pay for these expenses can turn into debt.
-If you use credit cards to pay for these expenses, you’ll rack up debt.
+If you use credit cards to pay for these expenses, you might be well on your way to racking up a mountain of debt.

-And while your mortgage is technically a type of debt, it’s the only one Dave Ramsey won’t yell about—as long as you don’t borrow more than 25% of your monthly take-home pay and stick to a 15-year, fixed-rate mortgage.
+And while your mortgage is technically a type of debt, it’s the only one Dave Ramsey won’t give you a hard time about—as long as your payments aren’t more than 25% of your monthly take-home pay and you stick to a 15-year, fixed-rate mortgage.
 But that’s a different rant for a different day.

 How Much Debt Do You Have?

-We know that calculating your total debt can be intimidating and, well, pretty scary too.
+We know that calculating your total debt can be pretty scary.
 We don’t want you to tally that number just so you know it and then worry about it.
-We want you to calculate your total amount of debt in order to take action against it.
+We want you to calculate your total amount of debt so you can take action against it.

 So, if you’ll bring the courage, we’ll bring a super cool debt calculator tool that will add up your debt and tell you how quickly you can pay it off.
-All you have to do is answer five simple questions about your debt.
+All you have to do is answer five simple questions.
 No more hiding your head in the sand—it’s time to face the truth so you can do something about it!

 Once you get your results, take a deep breath (don’t freak out!) and stay with us.
-We’ll show you the proven plan that will help you pay off your debt the best way possible.
-Click the debt calculator below to start kicking debt out of your life for good!
+We’ll show you the proven plan that will help you kick debt to the curb for good.